-Breweries around the world come in different sizes.
+Breweries around the world come in different sizes and types.
 Some are big while some are operating on a small level.
 Their operations, cost, and revenues depend on their size mainly.
 Let’s say a microbrewery would fit only in one room and all procedures will be handled by only one person.
 As for a large commercial multinational brewery, they will have many employees working in different departments.
 Each department in this brewery will be dedicated to one type of operations and the employees working in that particular department will make sure their operations get done for their phase only.
 Despite the variability in size, the basic biochemical process is the same for beer brewing.
 Recently, before the outbreak of the coronavirus, people from different backgrounds have been establishing large breweries in their towns enjoying the low interest rates at the banks.
 These are not as big as the multinational brewing companies, but they certainly have made their cut in nearby bars and pubs.
 If you are thinking to opening a large brewery in your area then you need to buy commercial brewing equipment , because large brewery need to handle different scale of operation.
 But how much does commercial brewery equipment cost? *We haven’t blogged yet about microbrewery equipment cost so if you are interested to know how much new or used microbrewery equipment cost or will cost you, feel free to ask our sales reps, or alternatively visit our microbrewery equipment page for more info.

 Basic factors that affect brewing equipment cost

-3 basic factors affect brewing equipment cost, which includes:
+3 basic factors affect brewing equipment cost in 2021, which includes:

 - What kind of brewery equipment material you use?